The Football Association

 Other areas where we work with The FA are refereeing (we both part fund the Professional Match Game Officials), Youth Development, and the UK’s largest sports charity, the Football Foundation.

 UEFA (Union of European Football Associations) is a competition organiser and is responsible for the organisation and regulation of cross-border football in Europe.
-It organises the biennial European Championships for national associations also.
+It also organises the European Championships for national associations every four years.

 UEFA is primarily known for its European club competitions, the Champions League and Europa League, in which Premier League clubs play an active part in delivering broadcast audiences and attracting commercial revenue for UEFA.